 After the E wave, there is a period of slow filling of the ventricle.

-left atrial systole) (during left ventricular diastole) causes added blood to flow across the mitral valve immediately before left ventricular systole.
+Left atrial contraction (left atrial systole) (during left ventricular diastole) causes added blood to flow across the mitral valve immediately before left ventricular systole.
 This late flow across the open mitral valve is seen on doppler echocardiography of the mitral valve as the A wave.
 The late filling of the LV contributes about 20% to the volume in the left ventricle prior to ventricular systole, and is known as the atrial kick.

 .